nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `view`

-Shows a list of all contacts in the address book, sorted alphabetically.
+Shows a list of all contacts in DDD, sorted alphabetically.

 Format: `view`